 If you want to make the most of your time, you can also choose to combine activities by taking this whale watching and northern lights boat tour.

-Snorkeling and Diving in March in Iceland
+Snorkeling and Diving in Iceland in March

 Photo from 3-Hour Guided Silfra Diving Tour in a Drysuit with Hot Drinks

 Yes, you can snorkel and dive in Iceland in March!
-The best and most popular destination is the Silfra fissure.
+The best and most popular destination is the Silfra Fissure.
 This ravine in Thingvellir National Park is also a freshwater spring and has a visibility of over 300 feet (100 meters).

 Even though the water is 35.6 F (2 C), snorkeling in Iceland is a truly thrilling activity you shouldn't miss.
 This activity is growing in popularity among travelers thanks to Iceland's unique underwater sights.